Twitter shares rise on reports of activist investor stake

 NEW YORK -- Twitter shares rose Monday following reports an activist investor took a stake in the social media service and plans to push for changes.

-Elliott Management Corp. has taken a $1 billion stake in the company and plans to nominate four directors to the board, according to a person familiar with the matter who spoke on condition of anonymity.
+Elliott Management Corp. has taken a $1 billion stake in the company, about 5%, and plans to nominate four directors to the board, according to people familiar with the matter who spoke on condition of anonymity because talks are confidential.
 The Wall Street Journal reported the plans on Saturday, also citing an unnamed person.
-Elliott could be seeking to replace founder and CEO Jack Dorsey, according to the Journal report.

 In February the company reported fourth-quarter user numbers that exceeded expectations, but profit still fell as expenses rose.
 Twitter and other social media companies have been spending more to step up efforts to remove misinformation, abuse, hate speech and spam.